adrienverge/yamllint/docs/disable_with_comments.rst

  # yamllint disable-line
  -  {    all : rules ,are disabled   for this line}

+You can't make yamllint ignore invalid YAML syntax on a line (which generates a `syntax error`), such as when templating a YAML file with Jinja.
+In some cases, you can workaround this by putting the templating syntax in a YAML comment.
+See `Putting template flow control in comments`_.

 If you need to disable multiple rules, it is allowed to chain rules like this:
 ``# yamllint disable-line rule:hyphens rule:commas rule:indentation``.